solidi/hl-mods/workspace/plan/roadmap.md

         1. [ ] DK Mode
         1. [ ] Rubberband (Players who are at the bottom get max health)
         1. [ ] License to Kill
+        1. [ ] Night-ops
+        1. [ ] Tiny
+        1. [ ] Snowball
     1. [ ] Capture the Chumtoad
+        1. The object of 'Catch the Chumtoad' is to hold onto the toad as long as you can without being fragged by your friends.
+You receive 1 point for every 10 seconds you hold onto the toad (the time of course is variable).
+Players without the toad can only hurt the toad holder, not each other or themselves, so you can use big weapons as recklessly as you like.
+        1. When someone picked up the Chumtoad, it made several loud clucks, and a text announcement was made "player picked up the Chumtoad".
+        1. When you ran around, there were feathers would fall to the ground in a path and not fade away for 10-15 seconds.
+        1. If you stood still, the Chumtoad would make a long drawn out "bawk" every few seconds.
+        1. You could "throw" the Chumtoad either at the ground, or at another player.
+If caught by the player, they would immediately catch it (this lead to tactics as throwing a Chumtoad at a player, killing them, and taking the Chumtoad back)
+        1. I can't remember if there were weapons allowed or mele only.
+I believe there were modifiers.
+        1. Chumtoad holder had extra health
+        1. Chumtoad holder had faster run speed (I believe this was with guns enabled).
 1. Weapons
     1. [x] Railgun follows through multiple targets
     1. [ ] Throw any weapon as an attack